Share your story

 Death with Dignity laws have been proven effective at improving healthcare quality at the end of life, regardless of whether or not an individual chooses to hasten their death.

 In March 2023, the Compassionate Aid in Dying Act (HB543/SB816) is introduced and is referred to their respective committees.

 In early 2021, the Pennsylvania General Assembly introduces Death with Dignity bills in the House and Senate.
 The bill does not move forward.

-Pennsylvania State Senators Daylen Leach (D-Montgomery) and Lisa Boscola (D-Bethlehem) introduced SB 238, Pennsylvania Death with Dignity Act, on January 26, 2017.
-The bill was immediately referred to the Senate Judiciary.
+Pennsylvania State Senators sponsor SB238, the Pennsylvania Death with Dignity Act.
+The bill is referred to the Senate Judiciary Committee.

 Pennsylvania lawmakers introduce a number of bills over a long span of history: SB549 and HB943 (2015), HB2548 (2014), SB1032 (2013), SB431 (2011), SB404 (2009), and HB1435 (2007).